 Montenegro Hostel Team

-Continuing down the river one comes to the Bijela vrela ( “White Springs”), a natural phenomenon.
+Continuing down the river one comes to the Bijela vrela (White Springs), a natural phenomenon.
 These springs funnel water through underground tunnels from Žabljak for ten kilometers, passing unusually, under the riverbed of Tara end emerging on its right bank.
-After the oncoming two rapids, Tara reaches Lazin kamen, its narrowest and deepest point: here the river shrinks to just 4 to 6 m wide, while its depth reaches 12 m.
+After the oncoming two rapids, Tara reaches Lazin kamen (Laza's Stone), its narrowest and deepest point: here the river shrinks to just 4 to 6 m wide, while its depth reaches 12m.
 River Draga is the most important tributary of Tara in its flow through the canyon.
-If descends from the Ljubišnja Mountain with a gradient of 88m per kilometer forming a small canyon 6 km long, known for its large number of eagles’ nests.
-Next comes Radovan luka (24 km from Splavišta), the sandy beach on the left bank; behind it is the flat terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
+It descends from the Ljubišnja Mountain with a gradient of 88m per kilometer forming a small canyon 6 km long, known for its large number of eagles’ nests.
+Next comes Radovan luka (Radovan's Port, 24 km from Splavišta), the sandy beach on the left bank.
+Behind it is the flat terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
 While the right bank remains steep, the left one gradually opens forming a wide amphitheater in which nests the village of Tepca.
-It lies more than a thousand meters below the rest of the terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
-While the right bank remains steep, the left one gradually opens forming a wide amphitheater in which nests the village of Tepča.

 Montenegro Hostel Team

-The center of Jezera plateau and tourism on Durmitor is the town Žabljak keeping its olden looks with many nice wooden houses and steep roofs.
+The center of Jezera plateau and tourism on Durmitor is the town Žabljak keeping its olden looks with many nice wooden houses with steep roofs.
 The logs stocked at the front of the houses warn about the winter colds and the snows that can reach a height of several meters.
-The town is young in origin: it came to being in 1870 when in the place of an old caravan stop a school, a church and the home of the clan captain were built.
+The town is young in origin.
+It came to being in 1870 when in the place of an old caravan stop a school, a church, and the home of the clan captain were built.
 Scattered around its modest center is old and new hotels as well as groups of weekend homes.
 The town’s main sight is the white stone mausoleum rising from the cemetery overlooking the town.
-It was built in memory of 2441 men and women from the area who gave their lives in WWII amongst them four were honored with the title of National Heroes, whose busts you can see inside; behind them is a relief by Rade Stankovic depicting the uprising against the occupation.
-Rising just to the south of the town is the peak Javorovača (1529m), with two ski-lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.
+It was built in memory of 2441 men and women from the area who gave their lives in WWII amongst them four were honored with the title of National Heroes, whose busts you can see inside.
+Behind them is a relief by Rade Stanković depicting the uprising against the occupation.
+Rising just to the south of the town is the peak Javorovača (1,529 m), with two ski-lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.

 Walking towards the mountain you will pass to the seat of the National Park administration (the building with the blue roof) located just in front of the car ramp.
 In it is housed the national history collection (Prirodnjačka zbirka) presenting the flora and wildlife of Durmitor; it also has a nice souvenir shop.
 Behind the ramp, you enter the zone of the highest protection.
-A few minutes walk from here you will reach the shores of Crno jezero (“Black lake”) whose color is due to its depth (49 m) and thick forest surroundings.
+A few minutes walk from here you will reach the shores of Crno jezero (“Black lake”) whose dark blue color is due to its depth (49 m) and thick forest surroundings.
 This beautiful lake lies at the foot of the massif making a picturesque sight, especially in nice weather when the steep Medjed and other peaks mirror on its calm surface.
-The lake consists of two parts the large on (in front of you) and the “Small Lake” connected by the narrow strip of water which breaks in dry summers.
+The lake consists of two parts the large one (in front of you) and the “Small Lake” connected by the narrow strip of water which breaks in dry summers.